mosa/MOSA-Project/Source/Docs/mosa-project-structure.rst

 Mosa.UnitTests.*
 ****************

-Those projects host the unit tests, which are triggered in pull requests and main repository commits, but can also :doc:`be triggered manually<unit-tests>`.
+Those projects host the unit tests, which are automatically triggered in pull requests and main repository commits, but can also :doc:`be triggered manually<unit-tests>`.

 ****************
 Mosa.Workspace.*